-MEETING OF THE PUBL IC TRUST BOARD - 4 th A PRIL CQC Preparedness and F PCIP Update and Actions AGENDA ITEM: 9 Report Author and Job Title: Julie Romano- Interim Head of Quality and Assurance Jenna Davies- Director of Governance Responsible Director: Jenna Davies- Director of Governance Action Required Approve □ Discuss ⊠ Inform □ Ass ure ⊠ Executive Summary This paper aims to updat been taking over the past to patients, whilst simultar next CQC inspection.
-The paper outlines the foll few months to impleously preparing prove the quality of care the organisation for the The CQC have condu Health Service on 25 th acute site and the Navi February for 2 of days inspecting both on CQC will be completin March 2019. g the Well-Led In spection from 19 th - 21 st 3.
-Key issues of compliant do actions are outlined in there has been some improncerns: n the following ta ble which demonstrates DNACPR & MCA compliance remains low at there was a noted increase from Januar compliance.
-The number of out of date policies and guide improved in month from 27.1% to 26.3% but reconcern.
-In February 25.8% Guidelines were out of 27.5% Policies.
-VTE performance has dipped under the Trust month at 93.61% This paper was discussed Safety Committee on the requested further assurant and also a report outlining ne 28the March ce relating to DN The Committee has ACPR/MCA compliance date policies.
+MEETING OF THE PUBL IC TRUST BOARD - 4 TH A PRIL CQC Preparedness and P CIP Update and Actions AGENDA ITEM: 9 Report Author and Job Title: Julie Romano- Interim Head of Quality and Assurance Jenna Davies- Director of Governance Responsible Director: Jenna Davies- Director of Governance Action Required Approve 🗆 Discuss  Inform Ass ure  Executive Summary acute site and the Nav 2.
+CQC will be completine March 2019.
+3. Key issues of complianed in the share outlined in the share outlined in the share outlined in the share was a compliance.
+DNACPR &amp; Monthematication of the share of t prove the quality of care the organisation for the to the Board; nced visit to the Sexual days inspecting both on c.
+Ispection from 19 th - 21 st llatory, must and should ble which demonstrates This paper was discussed Safety Committee on the requested further assurant and also a report outlining ne 28the March ice relating to DN The Committee has ACPR/MCA compliance date policies.
 Recommendation Members of the Quality, Patient Experience & Safety Committee are asked to: Note the content of this report and the progress made against the Must and Should do actions.
-Does this report in relation to the action taken and the BAF or Trust Risk the progress against BAF 001: standards of care to patients ac Registers? please outline patient outcomes and incidents • Resource implications Undertaking this work will requir particularly participation in peer development. re people's time on a regular basis; review audits and board Legal and Equality and Diversity implications There are no legal or equality & with this paper. diversity implications associated Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home □ Strategic objective this Partners □ Value colleagues ⊠ report aims to support) Resources 🗵
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report provides assurance in relation to the action taken and the progress against BAF 001: Failure to deliver consistent standards of care to patients across the Trust, results in poor patient outcomes and incidents of avoidable harm.
+Resource implications Undertaking this work will requir particularly participation in peer development. e people's time on a regular basis; review audits and board Legal and Equality and Diversity implications There are no legal or equality & with this paper. diversity implications associated Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home Strategic objective this Partners 🗆 Value colleagues ⊠ report aims to support) Resources ⊠